 From 1968 through 1970, Bucyrus-Erie sold three Doublers.
 Two were converted from standard 150B loading shovels, and one was a larger 190B.
 It was also offered for the 280B, but none were produced.
 Capacities ranged from 13 cubic yards for the 150B to 26 for the 280B.

-The Historical Construction Equipment Association (HCEA) is a 501(c)3 non-profit organization dedicated to preserving the history of the construction, dredging and surface mining equipment industries.
-With over 4,100 members in twenty-five countries, our activities include operation of National Construction Equipment Museum and archives in Bowling Green, Ohio; publication of a quarterly magazine, Equipment Echoes; and hosting an annual working exhibition of restored construction equipment.
+The Historical Construction Equipment Assn.
+(HCEA) is a 501(c)3 non-profit organization dedicated to preserving the history of the construction, dredging and surface mining equipment industries.
+With over 4,300 members in 25 countries, activities include operation of National Construction Equipment Museum and archives in Bowling Green, OH; publication of a quarterly magazine, Equipment Echoes; and hosting an annual working exhibition of restored construction equipment.

 Individual memberships are $30.00 within the USA and Canada, and $40.00 US elsewhere.
-We seek to develop relationships in the equipment manufacturing industry, and we offer a college scholarship for engineering students.
-Information is available at www.hcea.net, or by calling 419-352-5616 or e-mailing firstname.lastname@example.org.
+HCEA seeks to develop relationships in the equipment manufacturing industry and offers a college scholarship for engineering students.
+Information is available at www.hcea.net, by calling 419-352-5616 or emailing firstname.lastname@example.org.